jeffrey82221/dspy_playground/basic/q&a.md

 # What is dspy.ReAct?

 The `dspy.ReAct` module in DSPy is used to implement ReAct (Reasoning and Acting) agents, which combine reasoning capabilities with tool usage to solve tasks effectively.
 It is particularly useful for creating agents that can perform multi-step reasoning while interacting with external tools.

+# What is lm.inspect_history(n=4)?

+You can use it to understand the interaction to the LLM.